00bradw/vanSite/pages/tour.md

 permalink: /tour
 ---

-This is a tour of the design and features of the van:
+## Size and Dimensions

-## Van
+I chose the 2013 Ford Transit Connect (FTC) because of its efficient size and convenience.
+It's a 174" long van, which is shorter than many 4 door sedans (a 2013 Corolla is 179" long), but the cargo bay is 81" (6'-9") long in the back, allowing me at 5'-11", to sleep comfortably.
+Boxy in form, the 2010-2013 1st generation FTC was sold as a LWB "high roof" version of its original European build, and has an interior cargo height of 54" (4'-6"), which is enough for sitting up on a seat without hitting my head on the ceiling.
+The interior height was reduced to 50" (4'2") in the "sleeker" 2014-2023 2nd generation FTC, which would have eliminated the ability to sit up comfortably.

-I chose the 2013 Ford Transit Connect because of its efficient size.
-It's a a 94" long van, which is shorter than many 4 door sedans, but the cargo bay is over 6' long in the back, allowing someone like me to sleep comfortably.
-I can drive and park this van anywhere a car can go, camp in the back, while getting up to 28mpg on the highway.
-As someone who wanted a daily driver + adventure vehicle in one, this van is the perfect fit.
+I can drive and park this van anywhere a car can go, comfortably hangout and camp in the back, while achieving 21/27 city/hwy MPG.
+As someone who wanted a compact daily driver and adventure vehicle in one, this van is the perfect fit, down to the inches.

 ## Security

-I bought the model with no glass windows on the side nor rear, which is less common for these vans.
-This was an important requirement because when I bought it, and for much of its life, I was in California, which means car break-ins were inevitable.
-For an adventure van which could hold many valuable pieces of equipment at any given time, I wanted to minimize the ability to steal items in the back as much as possible.
-This lack of glass, combined with the steel bulkhead behind the seats separating the cockpit with the rear cabin, makes stealing items in the back was made more difficult.
-The van has been broken in to a few times (through the front windows), and in all instances, the thieves never got through the steel bulkhead into the back.
+This FTC model does not have side or rear door glass.
+This was an important requirement because when I bought it, and for much of its life, I was in San Francisco Bay Area, which means car break-ins were inevitable.
+For an adventure van which could hold many valuable pieces of adventure equipment at any given time, I wanted to minimize the ability to steal items in the back as much as possible.
+This lack of glass, combined with the steel bulkhead behind the seats separating the cockpit with the rear cabin, makes stealing items in the back more difficult.
+The van has been broken in to a few times (through the front windows), and in all instances, the thieves did not get through the steel bulkhead into the back.

 <figure style="text-align: center;">
    <img src="..\assets\img\tour\PXL_20241231_230831630.webp" >
   <figcaption>Adhering wooden floor substructure to the metal ridges of the van's body.</figcaption>
 </figure>

 The trade-off with the steel bulkhead is that you lose the ability to jump from the cabin to the camper without exiting the van.
 This is a great feature for camping in bad weather or trying to be stealth.
-Therefore, I made the bulkhead easily removable and storable, to keep the van open when camping, and secure in risky settings.
-The bulkhead can be opened and stored in the back in a matter of minutes.
-This is great for longer trips which include the occasional risky area.
-For most short trips to remote locations, I keep the bulkhead at home to keep space available.
+Therefore, I made the bulkhead easily removable and storable, to keep the van open when camping, while retaining the option to be secure in risky settings.
+The bulkhead can be opened and stored on the ceiling in a matter of minutes when removed from the back cabin.
+Converting the bulkhead back and forth is useful for longer trips which include the occasional risky area.
+However for most short trips to remote locations, I keep the bulkhead at home to maximize available space.
+The bulkhead has also been modified to allow for access to the overhead storage when it's installed.

 <figure style="text-align: center;">
   <video controls autoplay muted loop style="max-width: 100%; height: auto;">